BartMassey/hseq/README.md

   * Alternate bases for integers
   * Move from `Int` to `Integer` internally for arbitrary-precision
+  * Proper defaulting of roman numeral arguments
+  * 1, 2 and 3-argument sequences, with zero-based and one-based
+    1-argument versions

 This work is available under the "MIT License".
 Please see the file `COPYING` in this distribution for license terms.